dmbarbour/Sirea/README.md

 * [trigonometric polynomials](http://en.wikipedia.org/wiki/Trigonometric_polynomial)
 * plain old [polynomials](http://en.wikipedia.org/wiki/Polynomial)

 Both of these admit an efficient representation as a vector of coefficients, and precise addition, negation, integral, derivative, and multiplication operations.
-Precise zero crossings are achievable.
+Precise zero-crossings are achievable (which allows collision detection and switching behaviors).
 Both are potentially suitable for use in video shaders or parallelism with OpenCL.
 To support most domains, vectors and matrices of these signals would also be supported (e.g. to model a surface, position, or orientation that varies over time).

 This feature isn't critical to Sirea, and will be provided by a separate library.
-It is still of some importance since it would be valuable for a lot of user-facing applications (and a few interesting state models).
+It is still of some importance since it would be valuable for a lot of user-facing applications (and a few interesting continuous-varying state models).

-*NOTE:* A minor difficulty is that developers need to be careful about delay or peek with piecewise continuous signals: every time the `Sig (T -> a)` is delayed, the `T -> a` values must also be delayed or the two fall out of synch.
+*NOTE:* A minor difficulty is that developers need to be careful about delay or peek with piecewise continuous signals: every time a `Sig (T -> a)` is delayed, the `T -> a` values must also be delayed or the two fall out of synch.
 The necessary discipline can be aided by a behavior transformer.

 ### Updating Signals